AG7GN/networking/ubiquiti-ipv6-README.md

 		2601:face:cafe:4c8e::/64
 		2601:face:cafe:4c8f::/64

 	So, `prefix-id ':1'` is the second subnet and I've assigned it to interface `eth1`.
-Interface `eth1` now has this IP address:
+Interface `eth1` now has this IPv6 address:

 		2601:face:cafe:4c81::1/64